 DNASolves uses the Othram technology to resolve cases and identify John Does and Mary Does.
 Othram is one of the most reliable and accurate test devices that the FBI and other investigative agencies use to fish out leads and resolve cases.

 DNASolves currently has more than 50 onion cases which it aims to resolve using the OthramTech.
 The firm also encourages the general public to provide funds to resolve cases with set targets for each case.
-Once a case funding target has been reached, its financial processes will be resolved, and the case pursued fully.
+Once a case funding target is reached, its financial processes are resolved, and the case pursued fully.

 Financial contributors can choose to either make a one time payment towards a specific case or a monthly subscription that functions as a general donation.

 If interested in this kind of crime solving, Parabon Nanolabs is a competitor that has created a similar site called JusticeDrive.